nikitavoloboev/data/docs/computer-graphics/metal.md

 - [MTTransitions](https://github.com/alexiscn/MTTransitions) - iOS Transitions ports from GL-Transitions.
 - [MeshGradient](https://github.com/Nekitosss/MeshGradient) - Metal-based implementation of beautiful mesh gradient.
 - [MetalNanoVG](https://github.com/ollix/MetalNanoVG) - Native Metal port of NanoVG that tries to get the most out of Apple's Graphics APIs.
+- [MetalPlayer](https://github.com/unixzii/MetalPlayer) - Sample project to demonstrate how to play videos with filters using Metal and AVFoundation.